firdaussulaiman/SEIF14-Project-/README.md

 Challenges
 1. Unable to remove Moles on endgame after alert("GAME OVER!
 Your final score is " + result); Solution = in the endgame function remove the mole class and event listeners from all squares arrays.Also  Clear all the mole interval IDs
-2. Unable to move the Scoreboard Panel to the right of the site.HTML.Solutions = flex-direction = columns.
+2. Unable to move the Scoreboard Panel to the right of the site.HTML.Solutions = flex-direction = columns.Input in new container in HTML.